 A sentence is a type of clause.
 The independent clause is the only complete sentence.
 It can also be referred to as a main clause.
 Other clauses which are not independent clauses are dependent clauses, also called subordinate clauses.
 A dependent clause is a group of words that contains a subject and verb, and because it does not express a complete thought, it cannot stand on its own as a sentence.
 If it is made to stand on its own, it becomes a sentence fragment, more of which will be explained later.

 1. A sentence begins with a capital letter and ends with a full stop (period), a question mark, or an exclamation mark.
 It expresses a complete idea or asks a question.

 EXAMPLE: The sun rises in the East. / What is your name? / You did it!

-- has to meet the requirements for a sentence such as being able to stand by itself, and making sense.
-To ensure it does, the following point is important: The subject-predicate agreement must be observed:
+2. A sentence must be able to stand by itself and make sense.
+To ensure it does, the subject-verb agreement must be complied with.

 One-word sentence: Stop!
 Go!

 Two-word sentence: Look out!

 Short sentence: Put these over there and those over here.